LingsongMeng/BMAseq/README.md

 ## Introduction

 BMAseq package was developed based on a Bayesian Model Averaging model, which offers many variants on differential gene expression analysis using RNA-seq data.
 Here, we present multiple analytical scenariors for BMAseq, including univariate analysis, multivariate analysis without interaction, multivariate analysis with interactions, and additional analysis with specific model space settings.
-More details can be found un the [vignette file](https://github.com/LingsongMeng/BMAseq/blob/master/vignettes/BMAseq_Vignette_V9.Rmd).
+More details can be found in the [vignette file](https://github.com/LingsongMeng/BMAseq/blob/master/vignettes/BMAseq_Vignette_V9.Rmd).

 ## Installation